Mel's Moments Style Guide

 Your outfit selections help to tell your story, they express your personality and evoke feeling.
 They will impact your session’s overall look and feel.
 I want to help you make the best choices possible for you and your family so I created this family session style guide.
 These are my personal suggestions on how to coordinate outfits and on what photographs well.
 It’s up to you to take into consideration the season of the year we’re photographing in so you can select color schemes that fit.
 You should also decide where and when you’re going to display your images in your home once you’ve printed your favorites.
 Ask yourself if your outfits will look okay in the room of your home where you’ll be hanging them on the wall.
 If you’ve booked a holiday session, are you going to be displaying your images year round or do you plan to only bring these photos out seasonally each year?
 This will help you figure out if you should wear holiday colors/prints or just stick to a more fall/winter or neutral vibe.

 COLOUR – Through colour selection, create contrast between yourselves by choosing a range of colour shades for each person to wear, from light to medium to dark (not too dark).
 When a group is photographed close together, members should stand out from each other rather than all blend together.
-I’d avoid solid black shirts (bottoms are okay) and solid white tops if you have very fair skin (this may “wash out” your complexion).
-These colours are okay if they’re layered with other colours or if they’re part of a pattern/print.
+I’d avoid solid black shirts (bottoms are okay) and solid white tops if you have very fair skin (this may “wash out” your complexion) If you are tanned 100% go for a white option, faire go for a cream or tan/coffee sort of colour.
 Avoid very bright tops (especially red & green) as they tend to cast/reflect the colour onto faces.
 Muted versions of bright colours photograph much better.
 Also, think about your location when choosing your colour scheme.
 If there’s a lot of greenery, I’d avoid wearing much of that color.
 If you’re familiar with the colour wheel, choosing complimentary colours to wear with your location colours will help you “pop” nicely.

 TEXTURE/MOVEMENT – Adding texture to your outfits creates interest and the easiest way to do this is by incorporating a variety of fabrics and adding a few accessories.
 Too many accessories could be distracting, so be careful not to overdo it.
 “Less is more”, right?
 Layering clothing adds texture, too.
 Examples of texture: corduroy, pleats, ruffles, seer-sucker, knit sweater, crocheted pieces, denim, lace, cuffed sleeves, hair bows, headbands, jewelry, bow ties, neck ties, suspenders, beanies, hats, scarves, knee-high socks, boots, fur, satin, vests, etc. Movement creates a lot of interest, too.
 Since my sessions involve a lot of movement, wearing flowing dresses or skirts will pick up wind and move with you and create beautiful interest in your images.